kiseki1107/New-York-City-Crime-Analysis/README.md

 ![top crime](https://raw.githubusercontent.com/kiseki1107/New-York-City-Crime-Analysis/master/Tableau/top%20offense.png)

-The top five types of crimes reported in New York City.
+The top five types of crimes reported in New York City with larceny and theft being the most committed criminal offense.

 <a name="MachineLearning"></a>
 ## Machine Learning